p0358/black_market_edition/README.md

 # Black Market Edition

-Black Market Edition is a multi-purpose community enhancement mod for Titanfall game, featuring various quality-of-life changes and improvements.
+Black Market Edition is a client-side multi-purpose community enhancement mod for Titanfall game, featuring various tons of quality-of-life changes and improvements.

-**NOTE:** It is NOT yet finished (but is getting very close there), there are a few chore tasks needed before so.
-However it works as-is for the most part.

-Open sourcing this for now regardless, because I slowly worked on it since 2019 and I am not sure if I will ever get a chance to finish it in the current situation.
+Note that this mod is meant for playing on vanilla game and does not include game servers.

 ## Installation